Session Policies: Set Session Permission and Prompting Rules

 The Session Policies section lists available policies.
 Click the arrow by a policy name to quickly see where that policy is being used; its availability for users, rep invites, and Jump Clients; the support tools configured; and the prompting configured.
 To create a session policy, click Create New Policy, or Copy an existing policy.

-Give this policy a descriptive name to help when assigning a session policy to representatives, public portals, and Jump Clients.
+Create a unique name to help identify this object.
+This name helps when assigning a session policy to representatives, public portals, and Jump items.
 Set a code name for integration purposes.
 If you do not set a code name, one will be created automatically.
 Also give this policy a description to further detail the permissions available in this policy.
 The description is seen when applying a policy to user accounts, group policies, embassies, embassy users, and rep invites.

 In the Availability section, choose if this policy should be available to assign to users (user accounts, embassies, and group policies).
 Also select if it should be available for representatives to use when inviting an external representative to join a session and if it should be available to assign to Jump Clients.
 If this session policy is already in use, you will see the number of users, public portals, and Jump Clients using this policy.

 For all of the permissions that follow, you can choose to enable or disable the permission, or you can choose to set it to Not Defined.
 Session policies are applied to a session in a hierarchical manner, with Jump Clients taking the highest priority, then support portals, then representatives, and then the global default.
 If multiple policies apply to a session, then the policy with the highest priority will take precedence over the others.
 If, for example, the policy applied to a Jump Client defines a permission, then no other policies may change that permission for the session.
 To make a permission available for a lower policy to define, leave that permission set to Not Defined.
 For details and examples, see How to Use Support Session Policies.